 Interested in starting an ETF?
+Interested in converting a managed account, hedge fund, or mutual fund into an ETF?
 Simply want to learn more about the process of launching an ETF?
 This piece is an introduction to ETF white label services, which is the industry term for a firm that helps an “ETF-prenuer” bring an idea to the public market.
 We will map out the typical use-cases for an ETF, the basic process to launch an ETF, the high-level costs of launching an ETF, and the niche group of specialized providers who can help you bring an ETF to market.

 Before we dive in on ETF white label services, we’ll share our story of how we ended up in the ETF business.